rpm-software-management/dnf5/doc/commands/mark.8.rst

 =======

 ``--skip-unavailable``
-    | Allow skipping build dependencies not available in repositories.
-All available build dependencies will be installed.
+    | Allow skipping packages that are not installed on the system.
+All remaining installed packages will be marked.

 Examples